Jonosenior/codewars/README.md

   row_sum_odd_numbers(2); # 3 + 5 = 8

   Solution: My shortest solution so far.
 Drawing it out on paper it's quickly obvious that a shortcut to finding the sum of row n is to calculate n to the power of 3: n**3.
 (That's the whole solution!).

+## 7-Kyu - Remove the Minimum

+  Challenge: Remove the smallest element from an array of numbers, without changing the order of the array.

+  Solution: Find the index of the smallest element (with array.min), and #delete_at this index.
+To deal with empty arrays, the solution needs a "return [] if array.empty?" line - otherwise empty arrays will return an error.